robloxianlegend/anti-sellers/README.md

+### UPDATE (JUN 2)
+- I am also banning identified traders, why?
+They also count as selling.

 Why use @clauz, a discord bot that will ban sellers from your discord server (even if they aren't on the server)
 - GITHUB REPO: https://github.com/robloxianlegend/anti-sellers
 - DOWNLOAD CLAUZ SOURCE: https://github.com/robloxianlegend/anti-sellers/blob/main/clauz.zip | FOR ASSITANCE DM @mobiledataskeleton (DISCORD)